-Expats moving to Hong Kong will find deep tradition at the foundations of the city's towering skyscrapers and neon lights, in a place where East truly does meet West, resulting in a unique cultural mix.
+Expats moving to Hong Kong will discover deep tradition at the foundations of the city's towering skyscrapers and neon lights.
+East truly does meet West here, which results in a unique cultural mix.
 Some things may feel fairly familiar to Westerners who are new to Hong Kong, while others will be entirely foreign.

-However, while ostentatious luxury and a devotion to quality are still part of its richly woven fabric, Hong Kong doesn't necessarily offer the same lucrative employment packages it used to.
+While ostentatious luxury and a devotion to quality are still part of its richly woven fabric, Hong Kong doesn't necessarily offer the same lucrative employment packages it used to.
 As the cost of living continues to climb, vast wealth is becoming less attainable for anyone other than the most senior employees.
-High living costs and limited prospects are also proving a deterrent for expats who don’t already have employment in the region secured.
+High living costs and limited prospects are also proving a deterrent for expats who don’t already have employment secured in the city.

 Accommodation, in particular, is characterised by sky-high price tags for disproportionately small spaces.
-Expats are advised to attempt to negotiate a housing allowance or, at least, to carefully consider the cost of renting in Hong Kong before signing a contract.
+Expats should attempt to negotiate a housing allowance or at least carefully consider the cost of renting in Hong Kong before signing a contract.

 Hong Kong has many layers and expats will find that just as they’ve finished pulling back one layer, more swiftly take shape.
 Whether they feel safer in the insular yet comfortable expat scene or prefer to explore the indigenous culture of this age-old port city, an exciting and invigorating experience is guaranteed.

 Official name: Hong Kong Special Administrative Region of the People's Republic of China